bngarren/checkmate.nvim/README.md

 (These will automatically convert when you leave insert mode!)

+Tip: You can also create nested/child todos using the `:Checkmate create_child` command/api, or the default keymap `<leader>TN`.

 ### 3. Manage Your Tasks

 - Toggle items with `:Checkmate toggle` (default: `<leader>Tt`)